 One of the issues that we see consistently is the issue of accidental disinheritance.
 Accidental disinheritance is the process where the natural children of a couple get disinherited due to changes late in life of a couple and when the “cheap and easy” estate planning solution was used instead of the proper planning.f you take the time and effort to plan properly, then these issues can be prevented and your family can be at ease.
-Consult with an experienced Fort Collins personal injury attorney.
+Consult with an experienced Fort Collins personal injury lawyer.

 Consider a couple called Bill and Barbara.
 Bill and Barbara have two children George and Sue.
 Bill and Barbara have been married for 40 years and have the typical assets – a house, two cars, bank accounts, retirement accounts, as well as Bill’s coin collection and Barbara’s jewelry that she got from her grandmother.
 Bill has told George that George could have the coin collection and Barbara promised all the jewelry to Sue as her heirloom.
 Given that Bill and Barbara have been together for so long, they decided to title everything jointly, including their home, cars, etc. Upon Barbara’s death, it all automatically became Bill’s property.
 Bill told his children that nothing would change and, upon his death, they would get everything.
 After several years of living alone, Bill met a new woman named Amy and married her.

 After 10 years of marriage, Bill finally passed away.
 Upon his death, George and Sue found out that he had titled everything with Amy jointly – just like with Barbara.
 Unfortunately, Amy did not agree that George and Sue should get everything from Bill’s estate.
 Instead, she thought that it should all pass to her children.
 Legally, Amy is correct.
 All the assets belong to her and she can make her children the heirs of the estate, including the jewelry that should have gone to Sue and the coin collection to George.